Seven of New York’s twenty resettlement offices will be unable to resettle refugees next year.

-Declines in arrivals and federal funding have forced The U.S. Conference of Catholic Bishops and Episcopal Migration Ministries to withdraw from the U.S. Refugee Admissions Program this fall.
-Together, these two resettlement agencies oversee 78 of the U.S.’s 360 resettlement offices.
+Declines in arrivals and federal funding have forced The U.S. Conference of Catholic Bishops and Episcopal Migration Ministries to withdraw from the U.S. Refugee Admissions Program.
+Together, these two resettlement agencies oversaw 78 of the U.S.’s 360 resettlement offices, including six in New York.
+Church World Service has also closed their resettlement office in Brentwood.

 Donating to these offices can help position these agencies to resume resettlement should the federal landscape change.